arkency/posts/posts/2013-09-22-story-of-size-1.md

 tags: [ 'foo', 'bar', 'baz' ]
 ---

-In one of our projects we decided to try a lot of new things when it comes to managing it.
+In one of our projects we decided to try a lot of new things in the are of project managment.
 One of the most beneficial change that I noticed was using very, very small task as the primary tool to assign and track work.

 <!-- more -->

+## The Pain

+It's the middle of the Wednesday.
+You tought it is gonna be such a good week.
+You started coding your task on Monday, and you still keep working on it.
+Your boss keeps asking for status update.
+Customer would also like to know how things are going.
+It's the third day of working on it.
+It's finally the time to deliver some code.
+You need to merge your branch with master often to stay in the loop.
+And you can't help much your friends working on different part of the system.
+Lot of time put into the task, but yet no visible effects to anyone except you so far.
+This whole situation feels little stressful.
+Not only for you, but actually for everyone.

+This story might sound familiar to you.
+Maybe you don't experience it every week but surely every now and then.
+If not, consider yourself lucky!
+There are many factors that can lead to such situation but one of the problem is usually the size of the story (ticket).
+It's just too big.
+The solution?
+Make it small.
+How small?
+Really small.
+About the [size](http://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) of one point.

 ## One point story